RummanShaikh/Hirademy/README.md

 - `PUT /assistants/{id}`: Update an existing assistant.
 - `DELETE /assistants/{id}`: Delete an assistant by ID.

+## Database Used

+The application uses a relational database to store assistant information.
+You can configure the database connection in `src/main/resources/application.properties` according to your setup.

 ## Error Handling

 The application handles errors gracefully and returns appropriate HTTP status codes with descriptive error messages.
 For example, when attempting to retrieve, update, or delete an assistant with a non-existent ID, the API returns a 404 (NOT_FOUND) status along with an error message.